Zion Road project in Fayetteville, a pain to many, nearing finish line, city says

 Cut-through traffic has subsided a bit since the city put a detour sign to Randal Place a few weeks ago, but it hasn't stopped completely, New said.
 He suggested the city place more obvious signs directing drivers to Randal Place and to discourage cars from coming through the neighborhood.

-Council Member Sarah Bunch, who represents the northeast part of town and also serves on the council's Transportation Committee, said she's gotten numerous email and phone calls from residents about the project.
-She acknowledged the project has caused problems for the Lakewood neighborhood and said she understands why people are frustrated with how long the project has taken.

-"I'll be very glad when this is over," Bunch said.
-"It's such a challenge to keep people in the loop and keep them assured that yes, it is moving forward, it's just going really slow.
-No, we're not dragging our feet.
-Yes, we do care about the neighborhood."

 The project is also over budget, Brown said.
-The original estimated cost was $6.8 million, and the project is sitting at about $7.4 million using a combination of transportation bond money voters approved in 2019 and the city's capital fund for projects.
+The original estimated cost was $6.8 million, and the project is sitting at about $7.4 million.

-Construction contractors with the city get paid for the work done, not the time spent working, Brown said.
-The contractor is paid the same regardless of how long a project takes, so there's an incentive for the contractor to get the work done as quickly as possible, he said.

-However, the city retains the right to seek liquidated damages if a contractor goes on too long for reasons within its control, Brown said.
-The process allows the city to recoup some of the cost it bears on a delayed project, he said.